The Best of Times, The Worst of Times – Navigating Life at the Crossroads

 Program and key themes

-A warming planet in COVID times: The brutal lessons not yet learned
+A warming planet in COVID times: Lessons not yet learned

 The Anglo world vs Russia and China: Is conflict inevitable?

-Captalism under stress: Can we – should we – revive it?
+Captalism under mounting stress: Can we – should we – revive it?

-Politics and culture after the plague: Renewal in a postliberal world
+Politics and culture after the plague: Has the postliberal moment arrived?

 The series consists of seven consecutive Tuesday sessions, commencing 26th April and finishing 7th June 2022.
 Sessions begin at 6:00 pm sharp (AEDT) and conclude at 9:00pm (with a mid-session break).